-Québec is a gateway to the Americas, providing easy access to 480 million consumers.
+Québec is a gateway to the Americas, providing easy access to some 500 million consumers.
 Its transportation infrastructure is modern and efficient, allowing goods to be shipped by road, rail, sea or air, or by a combination of these methods.

 There’s a long history of ingenuity and resourcefulness behind Québec’s intermodal transport system!
 Exploring the province’s enormous, 1.2-million-km2 landmass demanded considerable versatility and flexibility as the pioneers learned to adapt to the different seasons and varied terrain.
 Armed with that experience, Québec put in place a fully developed transportation system.
 Today, businesses have no trouble moving their goods through a combination of air, rail, road and maritime transportation.